slavadubrov/rag-evals-demo/README.md

 # rag-evals

-Companion demo to *Evaluating RAG: Metrics for Every Stage of a Production RAG System*.
-A runnable harness for the metrics the article discusses, on a real corpus.
+A runnable companion to *Evaluating RAG: Metrics for Every Stage of a Production RAG System*.
+Every metric the article discusses, wired up against a real corpus, ready to run on a laptop.

 ## Quickstart